Bo Brady and Hope Williams: Storyline

 Bo Brady and Hope Williams changed the face of daytime when rebel Bo came riding into town on his motorcycle in 1983 and fell for the rich and feisty Hope Williams, whom he later nicknamed Fancy Face.

 One of the most momentous occasions in the couple's history involved the moment when Bo kidnapped Hope from her wedding to sly politician Larry Welch.
 Bo and Hope rode off together on Bo's motorcycle, while Bo's friend Howie stood in for the bride.
 Unfortunately, Larry's goons kidnapped Hope and she was forced to marry him anyway after Larry threatened her family.
-Hope then spent most of the summer of 1984 trapped in a loveless marriage to Larry, but was successfully able to keep the marriage from being consummated by claiming that she was pregnant with Bo's child (Hope was in fact still a virgin at this point as her and Bo's previous attempts to make love had been interrupted).
+Hope then spent most of the summer of 1984 trapped in a loveless marriage to Larry, but was successfully able to keep the marriage from being consummated by claiming that she was pregnant with Bo's child (Hope was in fact still a virgin at this point as her and Bo's previous attempts to have sex had been interrupted).
 Hope met Bo in secret and reaffirmed that her love was for him.
-Eventually Bo and Hope made love in an old plantation in New Orleans and shortly thereafter Hope was able to escape from Larry's clutches (though he would seek revenge in 2002).
+Eventually Bo and Hope had sex in an old plantation in New Orleans and shortly thereafter Hope was able to escape from Larry's clutches (though he would seek revenge in 2002).

 Bo and Hope are also known for their adventures.
 From England to New York, they were no conventional couple.
 Bo and Hope's royal wedding on location in England was one of the most spectacular weddings on daytime television.
 Hope's dress cost around $35,000.

 In their many years on the show, the couple has survived plenty of tragedy, including Hope's identity crisis when she was temporarily brainwashed by Stefano DiMera to think she was a princess, and Bo's struggle to find his daughter, Georgia.
 They are the parents of Shawn-Douglas Brady, Zack Brady and Ciara Brady.
 Bo Brady and Billie Reed's daughter, Georgia, whom they believed to be stillborn, was found to be alive as Salem's teenage bad girl Chelsea Brady.

 The supercouple's strength was tested with the loss of their middle child, Zack, who was taken off life support after a hit and run accident caused by Chelsea.
 Many fans were supportive of both the realistic storyline and Kristian Alfonso's depiction of a mother losing a child.

 As a result of the accident, Hope pushed Bo away, blaming him for Chelsea's actions and getting her out of legal trouble.
 Once Hope learned that Bo had nothing to do with the evidence against Chelsea disappearing, the two seemed to be reconnecting.
 However, when new evidence was found exonerating Patrick, Hope couldn't believe she allowed Bo to pit her against Patrick.